Verifying it's you

 You can change your phone number with Robinhood directly from the app.
 Or you can go to Contact Us → I have a different question → Account → Update your info → Phone Number to change it.

 When you change your phone number in order to log in, we'll ask you to verify your identity to ensure your account's security.

-You can change your email on Robinhood as long as you have access to the phone number associated with your account.
-You can view the email address associated with your account in Settings, and update it if necessary.
+You can change your email with Robinhood as long as you have access to the phone number associated with your account.
+You can view the email address associated with your account in Settings, and update it, if necessary.

-If you’ve received a verification code but you’re not trying to log in or change your information, please review the devices that are associated with your account, and remove any that you no longer use or don't recognize.
-You can also secure your account, which logs you out of all devices and prevents withdrawals—note that you will need to reset your password and verify your identity to regain access to your account.
+If you recently got a verification code but aren’t trying to log in or change your account information, review the devices associated with your account, and remove any that you no longer use or don't recognize.
+If you ever notice any suspicious activity on your Robinhood account, you can take immediate action with the following options: